joelhawksley/identity/components/slides.md

 # [fit] Data Flow

-^ only receives that data it needs
+^ only receives the data it needs

 ---